openstack/charm-ceilometer-agent/README.md

 --------

 This charm provides the Ceilometer Compute Agent for OpenStack.

-It must be deployed in each nova-compute node.
+It must be deployed as a subordinate to each nova-compute node.

-See Ceilometer charm (lp:~yolanda.robla/charms/precise/ceilometer/trunk) for usage details.
+See the Ceilometer charm for usage details.